CatalogueOfLife/general/docs/NAMES.md

 ## Sanctioned Agaricus personatus
 The names of fungi presented in certain publications have been sanctioned by ICN (Art.
 15).
 This means that these names are treated as if conserved against earlier homonyms and competing synonyms.
 The earlier names are not invalid as would be the case if these works had been set as the starting date for fungal nomenclature but are available for use in different combinations.
-They are also not illegitimate and can be the basionym for a combination
+They are also not unacceptable and can be the basionym for a combination

 A sanctioned name may be conserved against more than one other names and so may contain more than one `conservered` relation to the other names.